kitajchuk/popsiclepropaganda/README.md

 ## About

-This is a repository to explore Cardano blockchain development.
+This is a repository to explore Cardano blockchain development for self-paced academic purposes only!

 ## Future project goals

 The longer term goals of this repository are to learn [haskell](http://learnyouahaskell.com/) programming and ultimately [plutus](https://developers.cardano.org/docs/smart-contracts/plutus) smart contract development.
-Combining all the concepts I intend to create an independent Popsicle Propaganda NFT marketplace to mint and house my personal artwork.
+Combining all the concepts I intend to create an independent Popsicle Propaganda NFT marketplace to mint and house my personal artworks.
+This is purely for personal interest in learning this tech stack and building a DApp.
 Some reference links that will be useful when we get there:

 - [lucid-cardano](https://github.com/Berry-Pool/lucid)
 - [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib)